TeachCraft/RaspberryJuice/README.md

 ## Python API

 These are the functions are exposed via this mod.
-To use these functions, you'll need the Python API, which is available in <a href='https://github.com/TeachCraft/TeachCraft-Examples'>TeachCraft-Examples repository</a>
+To use these functions, you'll need the Python API, which is available in <a href='https://github.com/TeachCraft/TeachCraft-Examples'>TeachCraft-Examples repository</a>.

+Click a function name to see an example.

 <details>
   <summary>